jaeyk/comp_thinking_social_science/docs/01_motivation.md

 Teaching a computer to perform a particular task requires computational thinking: "formulating a problem and expressing its solution in a way that a computer—human or machine—can effectively carry out" (defined by [Jeannette M. Wing](http://www.cs.cmu.edu/afs/cs/usr/wing/www/publications/Wing06.pdf)).
 Specifically, this means readers need to get familiar with how computers think about data and handle them.

+## How to Teach and Learn Computational Thinking

 This book teaches how you learn this art in incremental steps.

 -   From graphic user interface to command-line interface (ch 3)